 It’s not our competition who make us better, it’s our network of supporters.
 Let’s be each others’ supporters.
 Simply put: competition is out; collaboration is in.

 So I built a global shoe founders’ network called The Shoe Community.
-An online space where we can nurture and encourage each other, share information and experiences for the benefit of others, and grow our own brands as a result.
+An online space where shoe brand founders nurture and encourage each other, share information and experiences for the benefit of others, and grow their own brands as a result.

 I created a shoe founder’s community because I believe the future of footwear is independent.
 When shoe brand owners know their customers inside out, they put them at the heart of their business growth plans.
 Enabling customers to finally find shoes they love to wear.